neuro-inc/ml-recipe-hier-attention/README.md

 `make jupyter`

-* The content of `code` and `notebooks` directories is uploaded to the platform storage.
+* The content of `src` and `notebooks` directories is uploaded to the platform storage.
 * A job with Jupyter is started, and its web interface is opened in the local web browser window.

 ### Kill Jupyter